-1. Ask participants to stand in a circle with their arms outstretched.
+1. Ask participants to stand in a circle with their arms stretched out in front of them.

-Note to Facilitator: If working with a large group do this activity in two small groups, either simultaneously if there is enough space, or one group after the next.
+Note to Facilitator: If working with a large group do this activity in two or more small groups, either simultaneously if there is enough space, or one group after the next.
 There should be no more than 12 participants in a group.

-- 2. Explain that when you say 'Move', all the participants should walk slowly towards the centre of the circle, and grab hold of whichever hands they touch across the circle.
-They should check that they are holding the hands of two different people. - 3.
+- 2. Tell the participants to reach across the circle and grab hold of the hands of two different people on the other side of the circle.
+Emphasize that they should make sure they are holding the hands of two different people. - 3.
 Now tell them that their task is to work together as a team to untangle themselves without letting go of each other's hands. - 4.
-If they did not follow the instructions well, i.e. some are holding the hands of people to their sides and not in front of them, ask the groups to start again. - 5.
+If they did not follow the instructions well, for example, some are holding the hands of people to their sides and not in front of them, ask the groups to start again. - 5.
 Let participants return to their seats when they have succeeded or when the time is up.